 Many women give up on breastfeeding because they don’t think they’re producing enough milk, but in fact nearly all women are physically able to produce enough for their babies.
 Your baby’s feeding well if:

 - They feed between eight and 12 times a day.
 It’s normal for babies to ‘cluster’ feed at some point in the day, often during the evening.
 This helps to maintain milk production

 - Your baby is content and satisfied after most feeds, coming off the breast on their own

-Remember, talk to your public health nurse (health visitor) if you have any concerns.
+Remember, talk to your health visitor if you have any concerns.